In God We Trust: Initial adoption

 President Abraham Lincoln's Treasury Secretary, Salmon P. Chase, a lifelong evangelical Episcopalian who was known for his public shows of piety, acted swiftly on the proposal to include a motto referring to God and directed the then-Philadelphia Director of the Mint and member of the National Reform Association, James Pollock, to begin drawing up possible designs that would include the religious phrase.
 Chase chose his favorite designs and presented a proposal to the Congress for the new designs in late 1863.
 He then decided on the final version of the new motto, "In God We Trust," in December 1863.
 Walter H. Breen, a numismatist, wrote that Chase drew inspiration from the motto of Brown University of Providence, Rhode Island, In Deo speramus, which is Latin for a similarly sounding "In God we hope".
 President Lincoln's degree of involvement in the process of the motto's approval is unclear, though he was aware of such talks.
 (Note: According to the Congressional Record (1908, U.S. House of Representatives), p.
 3387, the motto was adopted "doubtless with his [Lincoln's] knowledge and approval".)

 As Chase was preparing his recommendation to Congress, it was found that the federal legislature passed a bill on January 18, 1837, which determined the mottos and devices that should be stamped on U.S. coins.
 This meant that enactment of some additional legislation was necessary before "In God We Trust" could be engraved.
-Such bill was introduced and passed as the Coinage Act of 1864 on April 22, 1864, allowing the Secretary of the Treasury to authorize the inclusion of the phrase on one-cent and two-cent coins.
+Such a bill was introduced and passed as the Coinage Act of 1864 on April 22, 1864, allowing the Secretary of the Treasury to authorize the inclusion of the phrase on one-cent and two-cent coins.

 On March 3, 1865, the U.S. Congress passed a bill, which Lincoln subsequently signed as the last act of Congress prior to his assassination, that allowed the Mint Director to place "In God We Trust" on all gold and silver coins that "shall admit the inscription thereon", subject to the Secretary's approval.
-In 1873, Congress passed another Coinage Act, granting the Secretary of the Treasury the right to "cause the motto IN GOD WE TRUST to be inscribed on such coins as shall admit of such motto".
+In 1873, Congress passed another Coinage Act, granting the Secretary of the Treasury the right to "cause the motto 'IN GOD WE TRUST' to be inscribed on such coins as shall admit of such motto".